Planning for the future of the Central Coast

 Over 750 public submissions were received during the public exhibition period (6 December 2018 to 28 February 2019) with approximately 350 community members attending face-to-face engagement sessions.
 All community submissions and feedback were considered alongside Councillor and agency responses with appropriate amendments applied.

-The Central Coast Local Environmental Plan (CCLEP) and Central Coast Development Control Plan (CCDCP) were adopted by Council on 14 December 2020.
+The Central Coast Local Environmental Plan 2022 and Central Coast Development Control Plan 2022 can be viewed online through Council’s website, centralcoast.nsw.gov.au.

 Amendments as resolved by Council

 Draft Central Coast Development Control Plan 2018 (Part 1)

 Draft Central Coast Development Control Plan 2018 (Part 2)

 Draft Central Coast Development Control Plan 2018 (Part 3)

 Draft Central Coast Development Control Plan 2018 (Part 4)